 - Environmental negligence

 - Underpaid labor

 - Poor labor protection laws

 Fortunately, many of these concerns have been addressed or are in the process of being tackled by the Mexican government.
 Recent laws and practices have sought to encourage best practices for both labor and the environment.
 The government, in particular, has allowed labor unions to form and has started levying heavy penalties on companies that fail to comply with new safer environmental standards and labor laws.

 The growing number of American businesses transferring their plants from China (and the U.S.) to Mexico are clear indicators that most companies believe the pros of Mexico maquiladoras far outweigh the cons.
 And while there is always room for improvement, the future looks very bright for maquiladoras in Mexico and the Mexican manufacturing sector.

-Knowing this, if you’re considering making the move, now’s the time.
+Knowing this, if you’re considering making the move to offshoring, now’s the time.
 Should you need help in this endeavor, NAPS stands ready to assist with any needs or questions you might have!